dsp-uga/nahiri-p3/README.md

 ### ResNet Model

 ## Contributions
-Please see our <a href= "https://github.com/dsp-uga/nahiri-p3/blob/main/Contributors.md"> file for more details.
+Please see our <a href= "https://github.com/dsp-uga/nahiri-p3/blob/main/Contributors.md"> Contributors </a> file for more details.

 ## Authors
 <ul> <li><a href= "https://github.com/clint_kristopher_morris"> Clint Morris</a></li></ul>